mtwalach/polar-cap-saturation/README.md

-# Regression to the Mean of Extreme Geomagnetic Storms
+# Demonstrating Regression to the Mean of Extreme Geomagnetic Storms

 This repository contains code that is associated with the paper titled "Regression to the Mean of Extreme Geomagnetic Storms".
 The pre-print of the paper is uploaded in [arXiv](https://arxiv.org/abs/2201.02137).